NathanDuran/Conversation-Analysis-Modelling-Schema/README.md

 ## Dialogue Acts (DA)<a name="da-overview-link">
 DA are a method of labelling the semantic content and communicative function of a single utterance of dialogue, such as, a question, request or greeting etc. The semantic content specifies objects, propositions and events that the DA is about; the communicative function specifies the way an addressee should use the semantic content to update their information, or dialogue, state (Bunt et al., 2012).
 For example, the propositional question “Do you know the directions to the Zoo?” contains a proposition (Do you know directions?) and an object (the Zoo).
 The addressee knows that a response is expected (communicative function) and can use this information (semantic content) to formulate a response.

-     A: Do you know the directions to the Zoo?          propQuestion
+     A: Do you know the directions to the Zoo?          propositionalQuestion

      B: Get on the subway.                              answer

 ## Adjacency Pair Types (AP-types)<a name="ap-types-overview-link">
 AP can also be ‘type related’ and this pair-type relation has the useful property of limiting the range of possible responses to a given FPP.
 For example, a question could be followed by an answer, or followed by a question (FPP-insert), to elicit information required to better answer the initial question.
 Within the CA Schema the AP-types are defined by the addition of a DA label.
 Both the AP and DA labels are combined to create an AP-type label for each utterance of a dialogue.

      A: Do you know the directions to the Zoo?
-FPP-base - propQuestion
+FPP-base - proposotionalQuestion

         B: You driving or walking?
 FPP-insert - choiceQuestion